 When choosing an ideal flooring option, durability should always be the number one thing to consider.
 Commercial and industrial floors need to be strong and tough enough to withstand the wear and tear of daily use.
 Fortunately, both polished concrete and epoxy make excellent choices.

-Polished concrete benefits from the innate durability of its base material concrete.
+Polished concrete benefits from the innate durability of its base material.
 Once the mixture sets and hardens, it becomes just as strong as natural stone slabs.
 It can handle high volumes of foot traffic on an everyday basis.
 It also doesn’t chip or crack as easily as most other flooring materials.

 Epoxy flooring is tough, but not in the same manner as polished concrete.
 It acts more like a protective coating for your existing flooring material.
 This enhances the surface’s ability to withstand almost all types of impact.
 However, it can still get damaged by pretty sharp or heavy objects.